ellemouton/website/content/posts/open_channel_pre_taproot.md

 ---
-title: "From `open_channel` to `channel_announcement`"
+title: "Opening and announcing a pre-taproot LN channel"
-summary: "A deep dive into opening a Lightning Network channel pre taproot"
+summary: "A deep dive into opening a pre-taproot Lightning Network channel"
 date: 2023-01-17
 aliases:
   - /open_channel_pre_taproot
 ---

-In this article, I will go over the process of opening a Lightning Network channel as it is used today.
-I will start by explaining the `open_channel` message as well as all the steps involved in “opening” the channel, up until the `channel_announcement`.
+In this article, I will go over the process of opening a Lightning Network channel as it works today (pre taproot channels).
+I will start with the `channel_open` message and will talk in detail about it and all the messages involved in “opening” the channel ending with the `channel_announcement` message.

 My goal for this article is to recap today’s channel open flow so that we can later focus only on the changes required for opening a taproot channel[^taproot-channel-proposal].

-I previously wrote a [short article on channel opens] but I plan on revamping it This article replaces my previous [short article on channel opens].
+This article replaces my previous [short article on channel opens].
 It includes more detail and more diagrams (yay diagrams!).
 I will assume that the reader understands the structure of a commitment transaction and understands why they